mehta-komal/wisflux/class9Assignment/Theory.md

 ## What is NodeJS?
-Node.js is an open-source, server-side runtime environment built on the v8 JavaScript engine.
+Node.js is an open-source, server-side runtime environment built on the V8 JavaScript engine.
 It allows running Javascript code on the server, enabling the development of scalable and efficient network applications.

 ## What is V8 Engine?
-The v8 engine is an open-source JavaScript engine developed bu Google.
+The V8 engine is an open-source JavaScript engine developed by Google.
 It powers many modern web browsers and is also used by Node.js.
 It compiles javascript into machine code, optimizing its execution speed.

 ## What is Event Loop in NodeJS?